 The Dandenong Ranges are a hub for artists, writers and musicians, it’s even inspired popular crime novelist Arthur Upfield to use the location as the setting for two of his detective novels, The Devil's Step (1946) and An Author Bites the Dust (1948).

 Following a morning in the William Ricketts Sanctuary where you can spot sculptures aplenty, grab lunch in Wandin for a pot of tea and a bite at Warratina Lavender Farm.
-It’s not just a peaceful and beautifully scented place to sit among the lavender fields but throughout the year you’ll find a range of art and crafting shows and exhibitions such as the woodworking expo, patchwork exhibition and more.
-Check their website for an updated calendar of events.
+It’s not just a peaceful and beautifully-scented place to sit among the lavender fields but throughout the year you’ll find a range of art and crafting shows and exhibitions such as the woodworking expo, patchwork exhibition and more.

 From here, venture over to the Sherbrooke Art Gallery in Belgrave where an ever-changing display of hundreds of artworks are exhibited and sold.
 Managed by the Sherbrooke Art Society, a regular roster of exhibitions take place throughout the year as well as workshops and classes for the artistically inclined.